-8 Further information on early help assessments, provision of early help services and accessing services is in Chapter 1 of Working Together to Safeguard Children.
+11 Further information on early help assessments, provision of early help services and accessing services is in Working Together to Safeguard Children.

-9 Chapter 1 of Working Together to Safeguard Children sets out that the safeguarding partners should publish a threshold document that should include the criteria, including the
+12 Working Together to Safeguard Children sets out that the safeguarding partners should publish a threshold document that should include the criteria, including the level of need, for when a case should be referred to local authority children's social care for assessment and for statutory services under section 17 and 47.
+Local authorities, with their partners, should develop and publish local protocols for assessment.
+A local protocol should set out clear arrangements for how cases will be managed once a child is referred into local authority children's social care.

-- 55. The designated safeguarding lead (or deputy) should always be available to discuss safeguarding concerns.
-If in exceptional circumstances, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from local authority children's social care.
-In these circumstances, any action taken should be shared with the designated safeguarding lead (or deputy) as soon as is practically possible. - 56.
-Staff should not assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
-They should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a child in need or a child with a protection plan).
-Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers supports staff who have to make decisions about sharing information.
+practitioners providing safeguarding services to children, young people, parents and carers supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).

-57. DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+55. DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead (or a deputy).
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.